-The OpenXR Mobile SDK includes the resources necessary to use the OpenXR API for native development of VR apps for Oculus Quest.
+The OpenXR Mobile SDK includes the resources necessary to use the OpenXR API for native development of VR apps for Oculus Quest and Oculus Quest 2.
 OpenXR offers an alternate development path that allows developers to create portable code that can be used on devices from multiple vendors.
 Oculus Quest and Oculus Quest 2 are 1.0 adopters of OpenXR.

 OpenXR is a royalty-free open standard from the Khronos Group created for the development of high-performance VR applications that run on multiple platforms.
 OpenXR aims to simplify VR development by enabling developers to reach more platforms while reusing the same code.
 To read more about OpenXR, see the Khronos Group's OpenXR webpage.